 When you have face-to-face interactions and daily communication, you automatically create trust and are able to bond better.
-Although when you have remote employees, you don’t have that same advantage and that lead to trust issues and cohesion between you and the employees, which can only lead to cohesion amongst employees.
+Although when you have remote employees, you don’t have that same advantage, and that leads to trust issues and cohesion between you and the employees, which can only lead to cohesion amongst employees.

-Therefore, the following is assumed with remote employees:
+Therefore, the following is assumed by remote employees:

 - Team building games and exercises, along with trust exercises, are incredibly important to implement.